cran-task-views/WebTechnologies/WebTechnologies.md

 ### Tools for Working with the Web from R

-This task view contains information about to use R and the world wide web together.
+This task view recommends packages and strategies for efficiently interacting with the internet.
-The base version of R does not ship with many tools for interacting with the web.
-Thankfully, there are an increasingly large number of tools for interacting with the web.
+Base R includes a few helpful functions, and thankfully many CRAN packages improve how R connects to servers and services.

-This task view focuses on packages for obtaining web-based data and information, frameworks for building web-based R applications, and online services that can be accessed from R.
+This task view focuses on:

+1. obtaining web-based data and information,
+1. frameworks for building web-based R applications, and
+1. online services that can be accessed from R.
-A list of available packages and functions is presented below, grouped by the type of activity.

-If you have any comments or suggestions for additions or improvements for this task view, please submit an issue or a pull request in the GitHub repository linked above.
+If you have comments or suggestions for improving or growing this task view, please submit an issue or a pull request in the GitHub repository linked above.
 If you can't contribute on GitHub, please send an e-mail to the maintainer address above.